top of page

 Wellness RP-PEMF: In Wellness mode, LOREM X uses very low magnetic flux density (typical B ≈ 2 µT) to support a gentle, relaxation-oriented wellness experience.

-(For simple orientation: Earth’s magnetic field is typically ~25–65 µT (depending on location), which is stronger than our wellness setting.)
+(For reference: Earth’s magnetic field is typically ~25–65 µT (depending on location), which is stronger than our wellness setting.)

 But the key is not (only) low B, it is RP dosing.